-- Determining the proportion of presumptive TB lymphadenitis attributable to Mycobacterium tuberculosis complex in East New Britain and Eastern Highlands provinces.
+- Determined the proportion of presumptive TB lymphadenitis attributable to Mycobacterium tuberculosis complex in East New Britain and Eastern Highlands provinces.

-- Determining the proportion of confirmed TB lymphadenitis attributable to Mycobacterium bovis in East New Britain and Eastern Highlands provinces.
+- Determined the proportion of confirmed TB lymphadenitis attributable to Mycobacterium bovis in East New Britain and Eastern Highlands provinces.

-- Exploring animal-human interactions that may pose a risk for zoonotic infections.
+- Explored animal-human interactions that may pose a risk for zoonotic infections.

-- Developing a prospective cohort study of presumptive TB lymphadenitis.
+- Developed a prospective cohort study of presumptive TB lymphadenitis.

-- Exploring ethnographic research into animal-human interactions that may pose a risk for zoonotic infections.
+- Explored ethnographic research into animal-human interactions that may pose a risk for zoonotic infections.

-- Establishing a stored bank of lymph node and blood samples for future studies on other potential causes of lymphadenitis.
+- Established a stored bank of lymph node and blood samples for future studies on other potential causes of lymphadenitis.